Common origin for black holes in both high mass X-ray binaries and gravitational-wave sources: Cyg X-1 spin from the soft component

-The middle panel of Figure~\ref{fig:cyg_3panel} shows what happens when we additionally allow a warm skin on the top of the disk.
-We model this using another Compton upscattering model which allows the electron temperature to be a free parameter, as well as the scattered fraction (set by the optical depth of the skin).
-This is formally a much better fit to the data, even accounting for the $2$ additional free parameters (optical depth and temperature of the warm disk skin).
-More importantly here, the best fit reduces BH spin to $a_{BH}=0.77$, and this is extremely poorly constrained as the soft component shape is now set more by the electron temperature of the skin than by the temperature of the disk at the ISCO.
-We illustrate this in the right panel of Figure~\ref{fig:cyg_3panel}, where we show a fit with almost the same $\chi_\nu^2$ but for $a_{\rm BH}=0.1$ as expected from the Taylor-Spruit dynamo used above.
+The middle panel of Fig.~\ref{fig:cyg_3panel} shows what happens when we additionally allow a warm skin on the top of the disc.
+We model this using another Compton upscattering model, which allows the electron temperature to remain as a free parameter, as well as the scattered fraction (set by the optical depth of the skin).
+This is formally a much better fit to the data, even accounting for the two additional free parameters: optical depth and temperature of the warm disc skin. {A simple F-test gives a probability of the improvement being random as $p = 3.7 \times 10^{-7}$.
+This is well below the generally accepted limit of $p < 0.05$ for a result to be significant}.
+More importantly, the best fit reduces BH spin to $a_{\rm BH}=0.77$.
+The BH spin here is extremely poorly constrained as the soft component shape in this model is set more by the electron temperature of the skin than by the temperature of the disc at the ISCO.
+We illustrate this in the right panel of Fig.~\ref{fig:cyg_3panel}, where we show a fit with almost the same $\chi_\nu^2$ but for $a_{\rm BH}=0.1$, as predicted by standard stellar evolution.

-This demonstrates that formal solutions for BH spins from spectra with their reported extremely small error bars or very definitive values (e.g., $a_{\rm BH}>0.9985$ at $3\sigma$ level~\citep{Zhao2021}) are model-dependent and are not necessarily the only solution.
-This is especially the case as recent polarization measurements may indicate a higher inclination for the inner accretion flow in Cyg X-1 ($i=45-65^\circ$~\citealt{Krawczynski2022}).
-We show in Appendix~\ref{sec.highcygx1} how a higher inclination gives lower BH spin both for the standard disk and warm skin models.
+This demonstrates that formal solutions for BH spin from spectra with their reported extremely small error bars or very definitive values (e.g. $a_{\rm BH}>0.9985$ at $3\sigma$ level,~\citealt{Zhao2021}) are model-dependent and are not the only solution (see also \citealt{Zdziarski0224a,Zdziarski0224b} who arrive at the same conclusion).